jonlpersson/ed-latimore/site/_posts/2019-04-09-how-to-make-money-online-for-beginners.md

 [This is the domain of sales.](/new-product-launch-lessons/)

-The difference between marketing and sales is simple: marketing is the delicious bait, sales is the hook buried within.
+The difference between marketing and sales is simple: marketing is the delicious bait and sales is the hook buried within.

 The job of a salesman is to get people to buy.
 They're the soldiers in the trenches doing battle with the customer's fears and objections.

 You most likely won't have a team of salesmen at your disposal, at least when starting out.
 Instead, you'll be an army of one.

-The way I see things, there are two general methods to online sales:
+The way I see things, there are two general methods for online sales:

 1. You can be a walking billboard demonstrating the results of your product or service